dscmbm/StudyPods-v4.0/SP0426/Helmet_detection_AI_project_using_YOLOv8l.md

-## Project Name:-Helmet detection AI project using YOLOv8l
+# Helmet detection AI project using YOLOv8l

+## Description
-## Description :- This project aims to detect helmets in images using deep learning techniques.
+This project aims to detect helmets in images using deep learning techniques.
 It utilizes a convolutional neural network (CNN) architecture trained on a dataset of images containing individuals wearing helmets.
 The model can be deployed for real-time helmet detection in various applications such as safety monitoring in construction sites, motorcycle riders, and sports activities.

-### Domain :- Artificial Intelligence
+### Domain: Artificial Intelligence

 ### Tools and Languages Used